adam-fowler/ses-forwarder-lambda/README.md

 Before we install the lambda we need to setup its configuration.
 There are two files that need to be edited.
 The lambda policy `scripts/policy.json` and the file `Sources/SESForwarder/Configuration.swift`.

-In the lambda policy replace the string `<region>` for the region everything will be running in, `<account#>` for your AWS account number, `<s3bucket>` for the S3 bucket you are saving emails to, `<s3folderprefix>` for the S3 bucket prefix you add to emails saved and finally if you want error reporting replace `<sns-topic>` with an SNS Topic to report errors to.
+In the lambda policy replace the string `<region>` for the region everything will be running in, `<account#>` for your AWS account number, `<s3bucket>` for the S3 bucket you are saving emails to and `<s3folderprefix>` for the S3 bucket prefix you add to emails saved.

 In the `configuration.swift` file you need to set the S3 bucket and prefix again.
 Ensure these are the same as was setup in your SES receipt rule and the `policy.json` file.
 The email forwarding map `forwardMapping`.
 Each map entry includes the original email and then an array of emails addresses you want to forward to.
-Finally set the SNS Topic arn for reporting errors to.
-You can leave this as `nil` if you want.

 ## Building and installation